cse332s-sp25-wustl/exam_review_student/README.md

-# CSE 332 Studio Base
+# CSE 332 Exam Resources
 Repository for submitting studio work

-# Responses:
-Students:
-1. John Doe <john.doe@wustl.edu>
-2.
-3.
-4.

-Question Answers:
-2.
+Use the build configurations to help you find the answers to the practice exam questions.